 Grab a clean cloth (or old t-shirt) and use it to apply the dark wax.
 While there are wax brushes available, I have found it easier to apply wax with a t-shirt.
 It allows you to have more control so the wax doesn’t get gloppy.
 Wax dries rather quickly, so work in small sections, applying the wax and wiping off the excess.

-If your lamp base has any nooks and crannies (like mine), use a q-tip to apply the wax in the crevices.
+If your lamp base has any nooks and crannies (like mine), use a cotton swab to apply the wax in the crevices.

 Step 4: Apply Cork or Felt Pads To the Bottom of the Lamp Base